scottaohara/accessibility_interview_questions/README.md

 ## Design
 - Talk about the pros and cons of flat and skeuomorphic design trends in regards to accessibility.
 - Why is color alone insufficient to connote an actionable element, or to convey state?
+- Where is the optimal location to place a form validation error message?
+What about an error message for an individual form field?